 One can reach the heavenly planets when one can sacrifice the material desire and the contamination of possession and penance.
 And if he can purify himself further, he can further reach the Maharloka.
 The greatest of sages, Bhrigu Muni, for instance, live in this place.
 When advanced yogis reach this planet, they can live here for 4,300,000,000 solar years.
 They can also transport to Satyaloka when the fire of devastation reaches here.
-They have the capacity to transform their bodies into spirts and enter the spiritual realms.
+They have the capacity to transform their bodies into spirits and enter the spiritual realms.

 Mars is about unfavorable influences and is said to create a lack of rainfall on earth.
 It lies 1.6 miles above Mercury.

 Mercury is the son of the moon and lies 1.6 miles beyond planet Venus.
 It has the capacity to move behind the sun, in front of the sun along with the sun.
-Astrologically, Mercury is said to be auspicious, except when it is not moving along with the sun.
+Astrologically, Mercury is auspicious, except when it is not moving along with the sun.
 When it is moving along with the sun, it can create great storms on earth.

 This is where demigods reside and is one of the four residences of the demigods.
 If one worships the demigods through sacrifice, one can attain great material enjoyment and be promoted to the moon.
 The celestial, intoxicating beverage “soma” is available here.
-The heavenly dimensions of this planet, however, is impossible to see with the naked eyes.
+The heavenly dimensions of this planet, however, is impossible to see with naked eyes.
 The moon passes through the zodiac every month (approximately).
 The growth of vegetation is thus in part of the Moon, and so, is considered to be the life-giver for all living beings on earth.